jefdaj/ortholang/README.md

 measuring their robustness to changes in the search parameters.
 Cut scripts are reproducible, automatically parallelized, and facilitate quick comparison of many possible mehods to arrive at a reliable list of candidate genes.

+Note that this README is based on [the poster][1], and most of the same information will also be available as a series of screencasts.

 Build and Test
 --------------